ChrisKK04/hall-vision/docs/specification-document.md

+# Specifications

-The project, including the documentation and code, are written fully in english with the code being written in Python.
-I am currently not proficient in any other programming language (I can peer review projects written in English and Finnish).
+The project, including the documentation and code, are mostly written in english with the code being written in Python.
+The weekly reports will be written in both finnish and english.
+I am currently not proficient in any other programming language.
+I can peer review projects written in English and Finnish.

-The core of the project are the code and data structures used for implementing an MLP-based neural network for use in hand written digit classification.
-The project isn't focused on UI or complex preprocessing.
+The core of the project is the code, especially the backpropagation algorithm, and data structures used for implementing an MLP-based neural network.
+The neural network will then be used for hand written digit classification with training being based on the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
+The goal for the digit classification is to achieve a 97% or above classification success percentage on the MNIST test data set.
+I am currently unsure about the time- and space complexity needed to achieve this, due to the structure of the neural network not being finalized, which is needed in determining the complexities.

-Inputs and how are they used?
-Expected time and space complexities?
-List of sources?
+The project is largely focused on the neural network itself and not on UI or complex image preprocessing.
+The only library that will used in the neural network code itself will be [NumPy](https://numpy.org/), which is necessary for fast matrix operations.
+The implementation will largely be based on the implementation included in chapter 1 of [*Neural Networks and Deep Learning*](http://neuralnetworksanddeeplearning.com/), a free online book written by Michael Nielsen in 2019.

+Users will be able to test the functionality of the neural network by selecting the images used for classification from the MNIST test set of images.
+The selection will have an UI where the users can see the images being tested.
+The program will then classify the chosen images and return the computed classifications alongside the correct classifications.

+If time is leftover at the end of the project, functionality for user submitted handwritten digit classification will also be implemented.
+This would likely be implemented using flags on the command line where the user would include the path to the image for use in classification.
+The preprocessing of the image would then be accomplished using the [OpenCV](https://opencv.org/) computer vision library.
+A user guide for the submitted images would also need to be included (centered, clear and contrasting background, what the preprocessing can handle itself, etc.).

 I am enrolled in the finnish Bachelor's in Computer Science (Tietojenkäsittelytieteen kandiohjelma) program.